 The finished compost can be added directly to the soil or collected and stored until there is enough to treat a large area.
 Adding a little at a time to the surface as mulch is a valuable procedure because the compost will gradually find its way into the soil.

 For those gardeners who wish to speed up their composting you will need from one to three bins.
-The bin should be about 3 feet by 3 feet by 3 feet.
+The bin should be about three feet by three feet by three feet.
 If you plan to include a lot of fruit and vegetable material in your compost pile, the bin will have to be made rodent resistant with a lid, floor and no holes larger than one-quarter inch.

 The material going into the bin should be an approximately equal mixture of greens (grass clippings, food scraps, young weeds, manures) and browns (dry leaves, twigs, newspaper, sawdust and other dry woody material).
 If possible, alternate greens and brown with a small shovel full of topsoil or recently completed compost added to the first layer.
 This shovel full of material will provide the microorganisms needed to decompose the plant material.